ARTICLE I. NAME

 Section C. Regular.
 Regular Memberships shall be for individuals.
 Regular members receive NABE publications and are entitled to vote in NABE elections.

 Section D. Honorary.
-Honorary Memberships are available to individuals or groups, who by virtue of selection by the Executive Board are awarded complimentary membership, because of their significant contributions to the advancement of bilingual education and/or the work of the Association.
+Honorary Memberships are available to individuals or groups, who by virtue of selection by the Executive Board, are awarded complimentary membership because of their significant contributions to the advancement of bilingual education and/or the work of the Association.
 Honorary members have all of the privileges of regular members.
+Honorary membership will last for one year.
+At the end of the year, honorary members will be asked to join and become regular members.

 Section E. Institutional.
 Institutional Memberships are available to institutions of education, libraries, and commercial vendors.
 Institutional members receive NABE publications, but are not entitled to participate in NABE elections.